rollersteaam/ultra/README.md

 4. TypeScript
 5. Jest
 6. Node.js
+7. Docker
+8. Git
+9. Adobe XD

+### Planned to Be Used
-7. MongoDB
+1. MongoDB
-8. Express
+2. Express
-9. Feather (Express, MongoDB, Node.js)
+3. Feather (Express, MongoDB, Node.js)
-10. Docker
-11. Git
-12. Adobe XD

 ## Getting Started with Developing Ultra
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), so ejection is an option if you wanted to play around with that.
+Make any pull request to contribute to the project, will happily review your improvements!

 ### Launching with Docker
 Build: `$ docker build -t reactapp:v1 .`